Online Master of Science in Analytics

 For admission into the OMS Analytics program, all applicants are expected to have:

-- Computer programming in Python at the level of CS 1301*
+- Computer programming in Python at the level of Introduction to Computing in Python*

 - Calculus and basic linear algebra**